 Although general-purpose, Python is often called a scripting language.
 This is partly because of its relative ease of use—Python code is typically 1/3 to 1/5 the size of equivalent C++ or Java code.
 This term also reflects the fact that Python makes it easy to utilize and direct other software components—Python scripts can employ C and C++ libraries; communicate over networking and web-services protocols; interface with Java and .Net class libraries; and more.

 In the end, though, Python's best asset may simply be its ability to make software development more rapid and enjoyable.
 Check out the links below to see why.

 This section's lists provide selected resources on Python popularity, general use, and history.

-Python continues to enjoy an active and even vigorous community today, more than two decades after its launch.
-It is generally considered to be one of the top 5 or 10 most widely-used programming languages in world, and is still growing in popularity by most metrics, including the following (updated in 2017):
+Python continues to enjoy an active and even vigorous user community today, more than two decades after its launch.
+It is now generally considered to be one of the top 5 most widely-used programming languages in world, and is still growing in popularity by most metrics, including the following (updated in 2017):

 There are hundreds (or thousands) of Python resources on the Web.
 For more information, either run a search or browse these assorted links:

 If you're looking for some historical context on Python, you might try these: